 Three caprese bites on a wood charcuterie board.

-I’m mildly obsessed with anything involving caprese ingredients.
-Mozzarella, basil, tomatoes….that’s just about the perfect combination in my book.
-Whether it’s in the form of a salad, sandwich, or bruschetta, it reminds me of summer.
+I’m mildly obsessed with anything caprese mozzarella, basil, and tomatoes are the perfect combination in my book.
+Whether they show up in a salad, sandwich, or bruschetta, they always remind me of summer.

 Three caprese bites on a wood charcuterie board.